Wireless

 Is the access performance the same on the wireless network as it is on the wired network?

-How do I connect and login to San Antonio College wireless network?
+How do I connect and log in to the San Antonio College wireless network?

 These instructions outline the general procedure for connecting to the Wireless Network.
 If the instructions do not work for you, please contact our college Helpdesk at 210-486-0777.